 Changes in the El Niño-Southern Oscillation Index (ENSO), an oscillation of ocean temperatures and surface air pressure in the tropical Pacific, can lead to a delayed response (three to four seasons later) in Antarctic sea ice extent.
 In general, El Niño leads to more ice in the Weddell Sea and less ice on the other side of the Antarctic Peninsula, while La Niña causes the opposite conditions.

-Current Status and Trends
+Status and Trends

 Another reason is that the complete summertime disappearance of Northern Hemisphere ice would be a dramatic departure from what has occurred throughout the satellite record and likely throughout recorded history.
 In the Antarctic, however, sea ice already melts almost completely each summer.
 Even if it completely disappeared in the summer, the impact on the Earth’s climate system would likely be much smaller than a similar disappearance of Arctic ice.

-Although sea ice is too thin to physically buttress an ice shelf, intact sea ice may preserve cool conditions that stabilize an ice shelf because air currents passing over sea ice are cooler than air currents passing over open ocean.
+Although sea ice is too thin to physically buttress an ice shelf, intact sea ice may preserve the cool conditions that stabilize a shelf.
+Air masses passing over sea ice are cooler than air masses passing over open ocean.
 Sea ice may also suppress ocean waves that would otherwise flex the shelf and speed ice shelf breakup.